Ex Upset I Don’t Want to be Friends: 12 Reasons Ex Gets Mad

 Even though breaking up with your significant other can be hard, sometimes it’s for the best.
 Once the initial pain of the breakup has passed, you might find that you’re ready to move on and be friends with your ex.
 But before you do, there are a few things to consider.

-First, ask yourself if you’re ready to befriend your ex.
+First, ask yourself if you’re truly ready to be friends with your ex.
 If you’re not, it’s OK to take some time to heal before entering into a friendship.

 But if you are ready, then go ahead and reach out to your ex and let them know that you’d like to be friends if they’re receptive, then great!
 You can start working on rebuilding your friendship.